-It's easy to see why these careers are growing so quickly.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+It's easy to see why these careers are increasingly popular.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
 It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.
+Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 One of the most in-demand careers is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.